mdelaneze/qgis-time_tracker/README.md

 ## Status

 This plugin is in an early stage of development.

 Core features (time tracking, persistence, crash recovery) are implemented and functional,
 but additional features and edge-case handling are still being refined.

 Feedback and bug reports are welcome.
----

 ## Installation

 ### Option A – QGIS Plugin Manager (recommended)
+1. Zip qgis_time_tracker folder

-1. In QGIS go to **Plugins → Manage and Install Plugins → Install from ZIP**.
+2. In QGIS go to **Plugins → Manage and Install Plugins → Install from ZIP**.
-2. Select `qgis_time_tracker.zip`.
+3. Select `qgis_time_tracker.zip`.
-3. Click **Install Plugin**.
+4. Click **Install Plugin**.

 ### Option B – Manual